 Staff will implement and monitor the 2014-2017 TIP.
 Collaboration with member communities will continue to happen as changes occur and policies or projects may need to change.
-The objective of this work area is to ensure that the TIP conforms to the region's expressed transportation goals.
-Continue to work with MDOT on the implementation of the new e-file and beta testing new and improved practices to increase efficiency in TIP processing.
+The objective of this work area is to ensure that the TIP conforms to the region's expressed transportation goals; in particular, projects should conform to the TwinCATS Complete Streets Policy.